jasonmahony/ruby/README.md

 Ruby
 ====

-A small set of Ruby programs and scripts I've created.
+A small set of Ruby scripts and an interactive game program I've created.

+Jason Mahony